jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## Objectives

-* Understand the concept of the ```sudo``` command and the root user security implications
+* Describe the concept of the `sudo` command and the root user security implications
-* Understand the basic admin tools and the Linux concept of logging and the systemd concept of logging with journald
+* Identify basic administration tools
-* Understand how to use basic system tools for system monitoring and reporting
+* Explain the concept of system logs
-* Understand using standard tools for user administration
+* Describe how to use basic system tools for system monitoring and reporting
-* Understand the 3Ps method of troubleshooting
+* Identify the "3Ps" method of troubleshooting

 ## Outcomes